shopware/docs/guides/plugins/apps/starter/product-translator.md

                 ])
             )
         );
+    }
 ```
 {% endcode %}

 The request contains a criteria that fetches a the product for which we received the event `'ids' => [$id]` and all translations and their associated languages `'associations' => 'language'`.
-Now we can retrieve the englisch description from the api response:
+Now we can retrieve the english description from the API response:

 {% code title="src/Controller/ProductController.php" %}